-Who will actually perform the work?
+Who will actually perform the work when a team or firm is contracted?

 Will the consultant work simultaneously with various levels of the organization?
-Has he handled this kind of assignment successfully?
+Have they handled this kind of assignment successfully?

 Did the consultant provide a written summation of your discussions about approaches, fees, and deliverables?
 Was it consistent with your understanding?